-Uploaded by for Office at Saturday, February 11 2017 04:11:49
+Uploaded by at Saturday, February 11 2017 04:11:49 for Office

 IYour home office should compliment the rest of your home.
 If your home has a traditional design with lots of warm tones- then stick with that.
 Your home office space should seamlessly blend into the design of your home, not scream "cold, soul-less cubicle".
 You also want to avoid clashing design themes- you may have that great desk your mother-in-law gave you- but if it clashes with the flow of the room, it may be worth the additional cost to avoid those architectural hiccups.
 After all, you want your home office to give you a sense of comfort and ease- not be a stark shock to the senses